Read about how successful these members have been!

 - The cooperatives are mixed-income communities.
 Most apartments have income restrictions but some do not; see the description of each co-op for more details.

-- All members are required to participate in managing the co-op.
+- All members are required to take part in managing the co-op.
 Because of this, cooperative spirit is one of the criteria to qualify as a co-op member.

 - The Rose Street Artists’ Cooperative is designated for working artists; people who meet these criteria can qualify.